LinTrieu/go-code-standards-guidance/README.md

 * Middleware.go
    * This layer `MUST` provide abstracted code that is executed either on the Server before the request is passed onto the user’s application code, or on the client around the user call.
-   * We `SHOULD` use middleware to implement common patterns of generic functonality such as logging, retries, monitoring and tracing.
+   * We `SHOULD` develop and use internal libraries and middleware that implement common re-usable patterns of generic functonality such as logging, retries, monitoring and tracing.
-   * We `MUST` use internal libraries that provide middleware services where possible, see [Backstage](https://backstage.paddle.dev/catalog) Go libraries.

 * Validator
    * This layer `MUST` provide validation within the handler, and validate the input/request before passing data to the service layer.